 My Commitment to Ethical Jewelry Making

 I'm a small-town girl with a big-time need to create beautiful things.
-I live in rural Humboldt County, California, with my family - my husband of 18 years, our 9-year-old son, 4-year-old daughter, and our menagerie of rescued critters - dogs, chickens, ducks, and rabbits.
+I live in rural Humboldt County, California, with my family - my husband of 23 years, our 15-year-old son, 9-year-old daughter, and our menagerie of critters - dogs, chickens, and ducks.

 In all that I do, I strive to minimize harm to people, animals, and the environment, and to leave the world a better place than I found it.
 In my personal life, this philosophy guides my choices about food, clothing, and entertainment, and of course it extends to my work as well.